-14.4 Fire-fighting on oil tankers
+16.4 Firefighting on chemical tankers

 Without doubt, one of the main causes of accidents onboard ships is fire.
 This is because of the presence of high temperature, excess quantity of flammable oil and other combustible materials.
 A ship is approved to sail in international waters only if it is constructed as per Fire Safety System code and carries required Fire Fighting Appliances approved by the concerned authority.